About

 ARTIST’S STATEMENT

-This current body of work also flips the traditional theme of the male gaze that has been prevalent throughout art history.
+This current body of work flips the traditional theme of the male gaze that has been prevalent throughout art history.
 I’ve chosen to portray a male muse rather than a female, and I am not attempting to render my subject as “classically beautiful,” but rather as a relatable figure of genuineness and warmth.
 Additionally, I am flipping the traditional patient/therapist gaze as I, the patient, explore the personality of my therapist.
+I employ different stylistic approaches in every piece to depict varying aspects of his character and my ever-evolving experience of him.